Elizabeth Warren Gains Ground, Leaps Ahead Of Joe Biden In New Weekly National Poll

 As previously reported by The Inquisitr, Warren scored a major poll victory last week in an early-voting state where she garnered 27 percent support to Biden’s 25 percent.
 Though the lead was within the Monmouth University poll’s margin of error, it marked the second early-voting state poll with her at the front of the pack as opposed to Biden, who long-held the spot until that point.

-Gaining popularity in early-voting states like Iowa, New Hampshire, Nevada and South Carolina gives the 2020 candidate a formidable chance at competing with Biden, though he still maintains a lead in several national and state polls.
+Gaining popularity in early-voting states like Iowa, New Hampshire, Nevada, and South Carolina gives the 2020 candidate a formidable chance at competing with Biden, though he still maintains a lead in several national and state polls.

 According to the Real Clear Politics rolling national average, Warren currently sits at 24.4 percent support, behind Biden’s 26.1 percent.